milofultz/swiki/README.md

 This will be prepended to the sitemap/index of your wiki.
 ```

+### Fatfile

+A `fatfile.html` will be created when making your wiki.
+This fatfile contains all of your page contents compiled into one huge file for easy searching.

 ### Pages

 [Markdown](https://spec.commonmark.org/0.29/) files with [YAML/Jekyll front matter](https://jekyllrb.com/docs/front-matter/) will be accepted and added into your wiki's file structure.